The Framer Book for Teams and Enterprise

 As the owner, you can add extra seats when they’re needed, and you’ll receive an invoice for the added seats.
 Additional seats are charged at a prorated price to account for the time remaining in the billing cycle.

-An example: You signed up for a Framer book for Teams subscription on New Year’s Day.
-When you add seats for two more talented designers on Groundhog Day (February 2), these seats will not cost $40 but $36.38 (for the 332 days remaining in the billing cycle).
+An example: You signed up for a Framer book for Teams subscription on New Year’s Day using US$.
+When you add seats for two more talented designers on Groundhog Day (February 2), these seats will not cost US$40 but US$36.38 (for the 332 days remaining in the billing cycle).
 This way, all seats can renew at the same price when the new year comes around.

 You can remove unused seats to avoid being charged for them when the subscription renews (happens automatically when you use auto-renewal).
 However, already paid seats are not reimbursed.
 (So no compensation when those Groundhog Day hires vacate their seats after the Easter holidays.)